 I discovered though, that Crunchbase introduced a pro version, in case you want to filter by more than one criterium.
 So, for instance, if you want to filter sales and marketing companies with 11-50 employees, you need to go for the premium version.

-Another well-known place featuring startups.
+Another well-known place featuring start-ups.
 There are a few categories including SaaS, Apps, Productivity Software and more.
 If you’re looking for companies at an early stage of development, this place can be a mine of information for you.
-The company profiles incude also the links to founders’ and other team members’ profiles, so it’s convenient to find the people to contact as well.
+The company profiles include also the links to founders’ and other team members’ profiles, so it’s convenient to find the people to contact as well.

-ProductHunt is a platform you can also use for prospecting.
+ProductHunt is a platform you can also use for finding b2b leads.
 Filters are not that extended as on other platforms described in this post, but you can filter by various categories of products and services, called Topics.
 On the navigation bar, scroll all the way to the right and choose See All.

-In your emails to prospects from ProductHunt, you can refer to the questions and answers under their product posts.
+In your emails to b2b leads from ProductHunt, you can refer to the questions and answers under their product posts.